palanc/palanc.github.io/README.md

+Run 'jekyll serve' to launch website at http://localhost:4000

 .gif creation: The folowing are instructions for creating .gifs.
 Given a (1280x720) 30FPS .mp4:
 1. Use the following command to extract all image frames: ffmpeg -i <name>.mp4 ./<name>_frames%05d.png